NOVEMBER 10, 1938 – Vienna, Austria

 I’m sitting in the front row in an auditorium.
 The recording of the event is about to start.
 There’s light hustle and bustle everywhere as people start to settle down.
 Meanwhile, I’m constantly searching for him.
 I don’t know how he looks after all these years, and he doesn’t know me as well.

 “Would you mind if I sit next to you?”
-An old man with spectacles, and a somewhat drowsy frame breaks my train of thoughts.
+An old man with spectacles and a somewhat drowsy frame breaks my train of thoughts.

 “Ah, yes.
 Sure.
 Please have a seat.”
 I say, politely.
 He seems to me like a good man after all.

 “Today, we have someone here amongst us, whose work has been a secret for over 50 years, and I’d like to use this opportunity to share that with you all.
-During the second world war, when he heard about the infamous ‘Kristallnacht’ riots in November 1938, he summoned a small group of people to organise a rescue operation.
+During the second world war, when he heard about the infamous ‘Kristallnacht’ riots in November 1938, he summoned a small group of people to organize a rescue operation.
 He established a ‘Children’s Section’ and opened an office in Prague.
 Soon, as his operation expanded, thousands of parents lined up outside of his Children Section’s office seeking a safe haven for their children.
 He raised money to fund the transports of the children and the 50 pounds per child guarantee demanded by the British Government to give place to these children in their country.

 He’s the person responsible for rescuing 669 children who were destined for death camps from the Nazis, from Czechoslovakia to Britain via eight evacuations during the second world war.
 He transported the kids to Britain safely, by a train which we now call ‘Czech Kindertransport’, and also found homes for those children there.
 I’m extremely delighted to have with us this unsung hero- Sir Nicholas George Winton.”